-(K) The risk of loss and the demand for fire rescue service availability is substantially the same for Buildings below a certain minimum size.
-Because the value and anticipated occupancy of non-residential Buildings below a certain minimum size is less, it is fair, reasonable and equitable to provide a lesser assessment burden on improved property containing such Buildings by the creation of specific Building Area classification ranges for such parcels.
+- (K) The risk of loss and the demand for fire rescue service availability is substantially the same for Buildings below a certain minimum size.
+Because the value and anticipated occupancy of non-residential Buildings below a certain minimum size is less, it is fair, reasonable and equitable to provide a lesser assessment burden on improved property containing such Buildings by the creation of specific Building Area classification ranges for such parcels. - (L) The separation of improved Non-Residential Property into Building Area classification ranges is fair and reasonable for the purposes of Parcel Apportionment because: (1) the absence of a need for precise square footage data within the ad valorem tax records maintained by the Property Appraiser undermines the use of actual

-(L) The separation of improved Non-Residential Property into Building Area classification ranges is fair and reasonable for the purposes of Parcel Apportionment because: (1) the absence of a need for precise square footage data within the ad valorem tax records maintained by the Property Appraiser undermines the use of actual Building Area within each improved parcel as a basis for Parcel Apportionment; (2) the administrative expense and complexity created by an on-site inspection to determine the actual Building Area within each improved parcel assessed is impractical; (3) the demand for fire rescue service availability is not precisely determined or measured by the actual Building Area within benefitted parcels; and (4) the classification of parcels within Building Area classification ranges is a fair and reasonable method to classify benefitted parcels and to apportion costs among benefitted parcels that create similar demand for the availability of fire rescue services.
+Building Area within each improved parcel as a basis for Parcel Apportionment; (2) the administrative expense and complexity created by an on-site inspection to determine the actual Building Area within each improved parcel assessed is impractical; (3) the demand for fire rescue service availability is not precisely determined or measured by the actual Building Area within benefitted parcels; and (4) the classification of parcels within Building Area classification ranges is a fair and reasonable method to classify benefitted parcels and to apportion costs among benefitted parcels that create similar demand for the availability of fire rescue services.

-(M) The demand for the availability of fire rescue services diminishes at the outer limit of Building size because a fire occurring in a structure greater than a certain size is not capable of being suppressed under expected conditions and the fire control activities under such circumstances are directed to avoid the spread of the fire event to adjacent Buildings.
-Therefore, it is fair and reasonable to place a cap on the Building Area classification of benefitted parcels within Non-Residential Property.

-(N) Government Property and Institutional Property whose uses are wholly or partially exempt from ad valorem taxation under Florida law provide facilities and uses to the ownership, occupants, and membership as well as the public in general that otherwise might be requested or required to be provided by the City and such property uses serve a legitimate public purpose and provide a public benefit.
+- (M) The demand for the availability of fire rescue services diminishes at the outer limit of Building size because a fire occurring in a structure greater than a certain size is not capable of being suppressed under expected conditions and the fire control activities under such circumstances are directed to avoid the spread of the fire event to adjacent Buildings.
+Therefore, it is fair and reasonable to place a cap on the Building Area classification of benefitted parcels within Non-Residential Property. - Government Property and Institutional Property whose uses are wholly or partially exempt from ad valorem taxation under Florida law provide facilities and uses to the ownership, occupants, and membership as well as the public in general that otherwise might be requested or required to be provided by the City and such property uses serve a legitimate public purpose and provide a public benefit.
 Therefore, it is fair and reasonable not to impose Fire Rescue Assessments upon Buildings located on such parcels of Government Property or Institutional Property whose Building uses are exempt from ad valorem taxation under Florida law.
 Accordingly, no Fire Rescue Assessment shall be imposed upon Buildings located on a parcel of Government Property or Institutional Property whose Building uses are wholly exempt from ad valorem taxation under Florida law.
 Further, no Fire Rescue Assessment shall be imposed upon the portion of Buildings located on a parcel of Government Property or Institutional Property whose Building uses are partially exempt from ad valorem taxation under Florida law.
-Only the portions of such Buildings that are subject to ad valorem taxation under Florida law and determined as such by the Property Appraiser shall be subject to the Fire Rescue Assessment.

-(O) In accordance with section 166.223, Florida Statutes, which mandates that the City treat Recreational Vehicle Park property as Commercial Property for non-ad valorem special assessments levied by the City like this proposed Fire Rescue Assessment, it is fair and reasonable to treat each space within the Recreational Vehicle Parks as a Building of Commercial Property and assign the minimum square footage of 1,200 square feet that is mandated by the Department of Health under Chapter 64E-15.002 (3), Florida Administrative Code, for Recreational Vehicle Park spaces, the minimum square footage of 2,400 square feet that is mandated by the Department of Health under Chapter 64E-15.002 (2), Florida Administrative Code, for mobile home spaces inside Recreational Vehicle Parks, and a square footage of five hundred (500) square feet for tent spaces inside Recreational Vehicle Parks, also as mandated by Chapter 64E- 15.002 (3), Florida Administrative Code.
+Only the portions of such Buildings that are subject to ad valorem taxation under Florida law and determined as such by the Property Appraiser shall be subject to the Fire Rescue Assessment. - (O) In accordance with section 166.223, Florida Statutes, which mandates that the City treat Recreational Vehicle Park property as Commercial Property for non-ad valorem special assessments levied by the City like this proposed Fire Rescue Assessment, it is fair and reasonable to treat each space within the Recreational Vehicle Parks as a Building of Commercial Property and assign the square footage of 191 square feet, the average size of a recreational vehicle according to the Florida Association of RV Parks and Campgrounds per RV space and eliminating the application of any vacancy credits.